 I’m consciously giving winning meaning now.
 Winning means the heroine isn’t away at distant places winning awards or conquering dragons - but bravely stepping up to ownership of a line of choices she makes to deal with and share her dark and light and talents right where she is.
 Where your light is - is your heart. your values, your work ethic, where you can be seen in all your glory.
 Where your dark is - is what makes you real, human, gritty, passionate, and whole.
 Bringing the two parts together, stopping the warring self-talk and adopting better words and meanings to yourself, allows a bigness of space inside yourself for the brilliant use of your talent and gives you self-acceptance.

 I give lavish public and private praise and gratitude to everyone I work with and to those who support me.
-However, I wasn’t able or willing to take praise and gratitude inside myself for my accomplishments as I misjudged my ambitions as bad and, at times, I’ve felt embarrassed to shine my light about my talents.
+However, I wasn’t able or willing to take praise and gratitude inside myself for my accomplishments as I misjudged my ambitions as bad.
+At times, I’ve felt embarrassed to shine my light about my talents.
 Other times, I felt because I am a woman, I shouldn’t have or desire warm accolades, recognition, and credit for what I’ve done.
-At this point I can now begin to choose to believe differently and also begin telling myself a story to support these better beliefs.
+Now I can choose to believe differently and tell myself a story to support these better beliefs.
 I am important in my journey and deserve recognition and credit!
 Winning, along with praise and accolades for it, won’t become part of my identity but rather winning the best supporting actress award is becoming a valuable part of my heroine’s journey of honoring my dedication to the artistic craft as I kept showing up for myself, for the film, and for my castmates.